 Virtual reality has changed the way we design products, whether from a conception or a testing standpoint.
 It is a powerful tool for industries embracing Industry 4.0, like the defense industry.
 During weapon development, immersive virtual reality helps engineers:

-- Test the design in a virtual combat environment and/or with a body tracking device
+- Test the design in virtual worlds and/or with a motion-tracking

 - Operate weapons “for real” with haptics